anki/cozmo-csharp-sdk/README.md

 The included project can be built on macOS via Xamarin Studio, or on Windows via Visual Studio.
 This project is a very small sample application which demonstrates how to send an action to Cozmo, and how to register for specific callbacks to receive incoming messages.
-Other messages can be found by browsing the CladCSharp.dll assembly, and can be send and listened for using a similar approach.
+Other messages can be found by browsing the CladCSharp.dll assembly, and can be sent and received using a similar approach.

 To connect to the Cozmo app running on your mobile device, you will need to plug in the device via a USB cable, and also set up port forwarding for TCP port 5106 to go over the USB cable.